 - Visiting address:

 - hus 10, Lägerhyddsvägen 1

 - Box 337

 Please visit my new webpage at the University of Murcia, Spain.

 My research interests include compile-time and runtime code analysis and transformation, optimizations for performance and energy efficiency and software-hardware co-designs.
-I conduct research on compiler techniques to optimize energy efficiency by a decoupled access-execute model also available open source DAEDAL, and on the interaction between compiler and hardware, to achieve new levels of performance and energy efficiency.
-One such example is a compiler-assisted cache coherence protocol.
+I work on compiler techniques to achieve new levels of performance and energy efficiency (a decoupled access-execute model also available open source DAEDAL), and on the interaction between compiler and hardware (a compiler-assisted cache coherence protocol).

 Keywords: compile-time code analysis optimizations parallel programming software-hardware co-designs energy efficiency performance